rozlynboutin/microbiome_helper/Microbiome-Amplicon-Sequencing-Workflow.md

 * Reagent reservoirs for MCP
 * 1.5 mL Eppendorf tubes
 * DNA extraction kit(s)
-* 96-well thin-wall 0.2 mL PCR plates (such as Bio-Rad #HSP9601)
+* 96-well thin-wall 0.2 mL PCR plates (such as _Bio-Rad_ #HSP9601)
-* PCR plate films (such as Bio-Rad #MSB1001)
+* PCR plate films (such as _Bio-Rad_ #MSB1001)
-* Thermo Phusion High-Fidelity DNA Polymerase (#F-530L) or similar
+* _Thermo Phusion_ High-Fidelity DNA Polymerase (#F-530L) or similar
 * dNTP mix (at 40 mM = 10 mM of each base)
-* Illumina fusion primers (see below and Excel template)
+* _Illumina_ fusion primers (see below and Excel template)
 * PCR-grade water
-* Invitrogen E-Gels 96 2% with SYBR Safe (#G7208-02)
+* _Invitrogen E-Gels 96 2% with SYBR Safe_ (#G7208-02)
-* Invitrogen E-Gel Low Range Ladder (#12373-031; diluted 1:1 with PCR-grade water)
+* _Invitrogen E-Gel Low Range Ladder_ (#12373-031; diluted 1:1 with PCR-grade water)
-* Invitrogen SequalPrep Normalization Kit (#A10510-01)
+* _Invitrogen SequalPrep Normalization Kit_ (#A10510-01)
-* Invitrogen Qubit dsDNA HS reagent and assay tubes (clear 0.2 mL)
+* _Invitrogen Qubit dsDNA HS_ reagent and assay tubes (clear 0.2 mL)
 * 2 N NaOH
 * 200 mM Tris-HCl, pH 7
-* Illumina PhiX Control Kit v3 (#FC-110-3001)
+* _Illumina PhiX Control Kit v3_ (#FC-110-3001)
-* Illumina MiSeq Reagent Kit v3 (600 cycle) (#MS-102-3003)
+* _Illumina MiSeq Reagent Kit v3_ (600 cycle) (#MS-102-3003)

 ## Optional/Case-Dependent Reagents & Consumables
 * Ethanol (usually a requirement for extraction/purification kits)
-* Mammalian blocking primer (see viii below; if substantial host contamination in 18S)
+* Mammalian blocking primer (see **viii** below; if substantial host contamination in 18S)
 * Thin-wall 0.2 mL PCR tubes or strips with caps (for re-amplifying recalcitrant samples)
 * Agarose, loading buffer/stain and 100 bp ladder (for analyzing recalcitrant samples)
 * PCR product purification kit (if need to concentrate final library)

+***

 ## Advance Preparation – Order and Aliquot Primers (1 h)

 i.
-Use our Excel template to copy existing 16S/18S/ITS primers or to design your own custom gene primers with the proper Illumina indices and Nextera adaptor orientations.
-We order IDT “Ultramers” (www.idtdna.com) for such long primers (~80-90 nt) as their coupling efficiency is one of the highest available (critical for obtaining high proportions of full-length oligos in the mix you obtain).
+Use our Excel template to copy existing 16S/18S/ITS primers or to design your own custom gene primers with the proper _Illumina_ indices and _Nextera_ adapter orientations.
+We order _IDT “Ultramers”_ (www.idtdna.com) for such long primers (~80-90 nt) as their coupling efficiency is one of the highest available (critical for obtaining high proportions of full-length oligos in the mix you obtain).
 Order the fusion primers at 4 nmole scale in deep-well plates; one set per 96-well plate, arranged as follows, leaving blank rows in between sets:

-        mkdir fastqc_out
-        fastqc -t 4 raw_data/* -o fastqc_out/
+PrimerLayout.jpg

 ii.
-Stich paired end reads together (summary of stitching results are written to "pear_summary_log.txt")

-        run_pear.pl -p 4 -o stitched_reads raw_data/*
+Once arrived, add 400 µL of PCR-grade water to each well containing the primers in order to reconstitute them at a concentration of 10 µM (1/10th the typical 100 µM working stock concentration for primers).
+We have found that these usually need a significant incubation time for the lyophilized pellets to re-suspend – we typically leave them overnight at 4°C.

 iii.
-Filter stitched reads by quality score (at least Q30 over at least 90% of the read), length (at least 200 bp) and ensure forward and reverse primers match 100% each read (summary written to "read_filter_log.txt" by default).
-If you do not wish to force primer matching, then you must remove the -f/-r/-c options below.

-        read_filter.pl -f CYGCGGTAATTCCAGCTC -r CRAAGAYGATYAGATACCRT -c both --thread 4 -q 30 -p 90 -l 200 stitched_reads/*.assembled.*
+Prepare the 1 µM working stock **Forward Set 1 Primer Plate** by pipetting 63 µL of PCR-grade water into each well of the 96-well PCR plate from a sterile reservoir.
+Rotate the deep-well primer plate 90° clockwise and align it so that the 8 occupied wells (= 8 different indices) of **row 1** line up with the 8 rows of the new plate.
+Working by **column** and keeping the same set of tips, transfer 7 µL of reconstituted primer into each well of each column, mixing well by pipetting.
+Once complete, each column of the resulting plate will have enough primer for one complete 96-well plate PCR (leaving some extra for pipetting error; 12 columns × 5 µL = 60 µL required).
+Seal the plate with PCR film and store at -20°C.

 iv.
-Convert FASTQ stitched files to FASTA AND remove any sequences that have an 'N' in them.

-        run_fastq_to_fasta.pl -p -o fasta_files filtered_reads/*fastq
+Prepare the 1 µM working stock **Forward Set 2 Primer Plate** by repeating step **iii**, but using **row 3** of the reconstituted deep-well primer plate.

 v.
-Remove chimeric sequences with VSEARCH (summary written to "chimera_filter_log.txt" by default).

-        chimera_filter.pl -thread 4 -type 1 -db /home/shared/rRNA_db/Eukaryota_SILVA_123_SSURef_Nr99_tax_silva_U-replaced.fasta fasta_files/*
+Prepare the 1 µM working stock **Reverse Set 1 Primer Plate** by pipetting 45 µL of PCR-grade water into each well of the 96-well PCR plate from a sterile reservoir.
+Align the deep-well primer plate horizontally (normal orientation) so that the 12 occupied wells (= 12 different indices) of **row 5** line up with the 12 columns of the new plate.
+Working by **row** and keeping the same set of tips, transfer 5 µL of reconstituted primer into each well of each row, mixing well by pipetting.
+Once complete, each row of the resulting plate will have enough primer for one complete 96-well plate PCR (leaving some extra; 8 rows × 5 µL = 40 µL required).
+Seal the plate with PCR film and store at -20°C.

 vi.
-Create a QIIME "map.txt" file with the first column containing the sample names and another column called "FileInput" containing the filenames.
-This is a tab-delimited file and there must be columns named "BarcodeSequence" and "LinkerPrimerSequence" that are empy.
-This file can then contain other columns to group samples which will be used when figures are created later.

-        create_qiime_map.pl non_chimeras/* > map.txt
+Prepare the 1 µM working stock **Reverse Set 2 Primer Plate** by repeating step **v**, but using **row 7** of the reconstituted deep-well primer plate.

 vii.
-Combine files into single QIIME "seqs.fna" file (~5 minutes).

-        add_qiime_labels.py -i non_chimeras/ -m map.txt -c FileInput -o combined_fasta

-viii.
-Create OTU picking parameter file.

-        echo "pick_otus:threads 4" >> clustering_params.txt
-        echo "pick_otus:sortmerna_coverage 0.8" >> clustering_params.txt
-        echo "pick_otus:similarity 0.98" >> clustering_params.txt
-        echo "align_seqs:template_fp /home/shared/rRNA_db/90_Silva_111_rep_set_euk_aligned.filter.fasta" >> clustering_params.txt
-        echo "assign_taxonomy:id_to_taxonomy_fp /home/shared/rRNA_db/gb203_pr2_all_10_28_99p_tax_Xs-fixed_poly-fixed.txt" >> clustering_params.txt
-        echo "assign_taxonomy:reference_seqs_fp /home/shared/rRNA_db/gb203_pr2_all_10_28_99p_clean.fasta" >> clustering_params.txt
+Once all aliquoting is complete, seal the deep-well plate with PCR film and archive at -20°C until new aliquots are required (minimized freeze-thaw cycles).

+viii. _Optional: For the generation of 18S V4 amplicons from microbiome samples containing substantial non-target host DNA (ex: human, mouse, etc.), order a custom PNA mammalian blocking primer (elongation arrest in the V4 region courtesy of Laura Parfrey and Matt Lemay [UBC]) with the sequence: 5’-TCTTAATCATGGCCTCAGTT-3’.
+Once arrived, prepare an archival stock of 100 µM and a working stock of 10 µM using PCR-grade water._